mehran-gt/blink/README.md

 This repository has an example file to blink the LED on an Arduino board.

-This is mehran-prs edition , YAHHHHH
+This is mehran-prs edition , YAHHHHH, edition on blink